iancerbo/bash-training/README.md

 - Managing processes and background jobs
 - Using `~` and `-` directory shorthands
 - Using `$@` and `case`
+- Using `--` to pass arguments to subsequent inline commands

 ## 🐉 For the Adventurous